If Infidelity Plays a Role in Your Divorce

 Common examples of the kind of evidence that often comes into play include the following:

-• Text and emails between your spouse and the other person
+• Text messages and voicemails between your spouse and their new romantic partner

 Social Media